randaller/llama-chat/README.md

 One with 4*A100 might wish to use: {0: "38GiB", 1: "38GiB", 2: "38GiB", 3: "38GiB", "cpu":"128GiB"}.

-For me, with 6Gb for 3070ti, this works three times slower against pure CPU inference.
+For me, with 7Gb for 3070ti, for 7B model, this works at the same speed as pure CPU inference.

 ```
 python hf-inference-cuda-example.py